 Some patients and their partners may worry that sexual activity could cause the patient's death or harm the dialysis access or transplanted kidney.
 No limitations need to be placed on kidney patients sexually.
 If sexual activity does not place pressure or tension on the access site, it will not cause damage.
 Fear can cause people to avoid sexual activity needlessly.

 After receiving a transplant, it is important to wait until the scar has begun to heal.
 Once your doctor says it is all right to resume sexual activity, there is no reason to worry about damaging the transplanted kidney.

 For some couples, sexual intercourse is not possible.
 Some may feel that sex is not as important as it once was.
 Activities such as touching, hugging, and kissing provide feelings of warmth and closeness even if intercourse is not involved.
 Professional sex therapists can recommend alternative methods.

-Yes.
-This requires a complete medical, psychological and sexual history of the patient and his/her partner.
+This requires a complete medical, psychological, and sexual history of you and your partner.
 Medicines should be reviewed for sexual side effects and changed if possible.
 Blood tests should include hormone levels and blood sugar levels to check for diabetes.
 Men can be checked to see if nerve and blood supply to the penis are good and if they can have an erection.
 If no physical problem is found, an emotional cause must be considered.